alexgagnon/base-project-full/README.md

 - circleci detects changes, and begins running workflow
 - runs tests in saucelabs (karma for unit, testcafe for e2e)
 - if both unit and e2e jobs pass, coverage report is generated and sent to codecov, and the build process executes
-- if successful, goes to deploy (currently only if the changes are in ;master branch)
+- if successful, goes to deploy (currently only if the changes are in master branch)